nfqsolutions/pylm/docs/source/parts.rst

 The part library has a part for each one of the needs depicted above.
 There is a :py:class:`pylm.parts.services.PullService` that binds a ZeroMQ Pull socket to the exterior, and sends the messages to the router.
-There is a :py:class:`pylm.parts.services.PushService` that works exactly the other way around.
+There is a :py:class:`pylm.parts.services.PubService` that works exactly the other way around.
 It listens to the router, and forwards the messages to a ZeroMQ Push socket.
 There are also specific services to connect to worker servers, :py:class:`pylm.parts.services.WorkerPullService` and :py:class:`pylm.parts.services.WorkerPullService`, that are very similar to the two previously described